hawkinsw/medava/README.md

     private double mLowTemperature, mHighTemperature;
 ```

-Where before there was no constructor for the `Transporter` class, we will need one so that the client of the `Transporter` class is able to specify these parameters when a new instance is created.
+Where before there was no constructor for the `Transporter` class, we will need one now so that the client of the `Transporter` class is able to specify these parameters when a new instance is created.
 Add the following constructor to the `Transporter` class:

 ```Java